espressif/ESP8266_RTOS_SDK/examples/smart_config/readme.txt

 1¡¢compile options

 (1) COMPILE
-    Possible value: gcc
+    Possible value: xcc
     Default value:
-    If not set, use xt-xcc by default.
+    If not set, use gcc by default.

 (2) BOOT
     Possible value: none/old/new
       none: no need boot
       old: use boot_v1.1
       new: use boot_v1.2
-    Default value: none
+    Default value: new

 (3) APP
     Possible value: 0/1/2